 1. O’conell S.T

-Espoz y Mina Street, 7 (downtown)
+Calle de Espoz y Mina, 7 (downtown)

 The name of this Irish pub in Madrid is due to the fact that one of the most important gatherings of the nineteenth century, the Parnasillo, was held on this street and its participants met in the old Café del Príncipe.
-Its low lights, dark wood and tall bookshelves are certainly a leap back in time, but this Irish pub is very much alive.
+Its low lights, dark wood and high bookshelves are undoubtedly a leap back in time, but this Irish pub is very much alive.
 There are private English classes or language exchanges and special events that they communicate on their social networks.

 Calle del Príncipe, 33 (downtown)